NotnHeavy/TF2-Loadout-Experiments/README.md

 # (TF2) Loadout Experiment
 Akin to [Shounic's experiment video](https://www.youtube.com/watch?v=OjHOAfHokqk), this plugin lets you equip any weapon for any class per command.
 By default, only weapons for their designated slot are allowed, however you may tweak the `loadout_allslots` keyword to allow any weapon in any slot.
 You can use this plugin by using the commands associated with the [Weapon Manager plugin](https://github.com/NotnHeavy/TF2-Weapon-Manager/).

-Note that this plugin uses the gamedata of [my Randomizer plugin](https://github.com/NotnHeavy/TF2-Randomizer).
-If there are any gamedata issues, please report it there.
-Yes, this plugin is actually a fork of my Randomizer plugin because I'm lazy.

 ## How to install
 Just download the `.zip` archive and extract it to your SourceMod directory.
 In order to load the `Weapon Manager` config file without having it set in `weapon_manager.cfg`, you will need to type `weapon_load "NotnHeavy - Loadout Experiment"` and then `weapon_save` to save to your `autosave.cfg` file.